open-autonomy/spot/specification/ServiceIdentification.md

 # SpotServiceV1
 The first message sent by the `spot` service.
-It identifies that the client is talking to the right service and identified the highest protocol version it supports.
+It identifies that the client is talking to the right service and identifies the highest protocol version it supports.

 > NOTE: Security is supplied at the infrastructure level, not at the application level.
-The Authentication and authorization has already been done by the time the client reahes this point;  so it is considered safe to provide a lot of information on the service beyond this point.
+The authentication and authorization has already been done by the time the client reaches this point;  so it is considered safe to provide a lot of information on the service beyond this point.

 > NOTE: The API version will be incremented when significant new functions are added to the protocol or if backwards compatibility is broken.
 Bug fixes have no impact on the protocol version.